MarcSkovMadsen/data_models_analytics/backend/apps/docs/source/installation.rst

 - Rename backend to apps to dedicated apps folder and fix APP_ROOT in base.py and imports backend.users
 - Move docs to docs app and setup urls and test_urls.py

+5. Setup PYTEST and VS Code for integrated usage

+See
+- pytest.ini files
+- .env_local_masma or .env files
+- vscode settings.json files

+When you are done you should be able to succesfully run 'Python: Discover Unit Tests" in VS Code and in a terminal

+.. code-block: bash

+    pytest

+.. code-block: bash

+    backend$ pytest

 .. _CookiecutterDjango: https://github.com/pydanny/cookiecutter-django
 .. _PythonOrg: www.python.org